isabella232/help-7/gitbook/superquery/other-integrations/connect-aws-athena.md

 \* If you'd prefer not to give FullAccess permissions, you may give these specific permissions instead:

-* athena-specific-dataset
+* Athena-specific-dataset
-* allow-s3-athena-output
+* Allow-s3-athena-output
-* allow-s3-athena-data
+* Allow-s3-athena-data

 Once you've completed these steps, you'll have the information needed to provide the IAM Role ARN in superQuery, using the formatting mentioned above.